Kundalini Yoga FAQ

 Introduction to Kundalini Yoga (Guru Rattana, Ph.D.) is an excellent introduction to the topic, and contains a good selection of the most popular and effective exercises to really get you going.
 Every posture in each exercise is illustrated, making it ideal for those practicing at home.
 At the end of the book, Guru Rattana has added 30 pages that offer answers to some basic questions asked by beginners.
 For a more detailed treatise, check out Transitions to a Heart Centered World and Relax and Renew Browse our extensive range of Kundalini Yoga Books

-Kundalini Yoga DVDs are probably the next best thing to a good teacher.
-You can watch a demonstration of each stretch or exercise, while listening to the accompanying explanation, and then practice it for the allotted time.
-We have a Beginners' DVD Series by Nirvair Singh, in 6 parts (12 lessons), which is an exceptionally good introduction to the basics.
-Also check out our wonderful range of DVDs, CDs and Books by Maya Fiennes.
+Firstly we recommend that you check out Guru Rattana Online - our economic Kundalini Yoga subscription service, which covers a wide range of Kundalini Yoga-related topics, with classes to suit all levels.
+Kundalini Yoga DVDs also make very effective learning tools.
+You can watch a demonstration of each kriya or exercise, while listening to the accompanying explanation, and then practice it for the allotted time.
+We have a very popular Beginners' DVD Series by Nirvair Singh, in 6 parts (12 lessons), which is an exceptionally good introduction to the basic concepts.

 You can search for a teacher in your country or area using our Teachers' Directory.